r1rald/pokeTamago/README.md

 # PokéTamago

-**PokéTamago** is a Tamagotchi-style digital pet simulator based on of 1st generation pocket monsters.
+A Tamagotchi-style digital pet simulator based on 1st generation pocket monsters from Nintemdo's popular title, Pokémon.
 Combining elements of two, the goal is maintain the virtual pet needs while constantly fight with and evolve it.